wix/Detox/docs/Introduction.GettingStarted.md

 npm install detox --save-dev
 ```

+> TIP: Remember to add the "node_modules" folder to your git ignore.

 #### 2. Install test runner

 You can use any JavaScript test runner.
 At the moment, only two are documented: